Sign-up today and receive your first month on us!

 He has worked in the fields of stock broking, fund management, and private equity and advised listed and private corporations.
 His advice has also been sought on corporate actions in the public and private market, including listings, mergers & acquisitions, governance, company valuations, business strategy, and investor relations.

-Mark’s principal role today is CIO at The Lubner Group, managing funds internationally on behalf of a Family Office.
-This global reach provides a differentiated, well-rounded perspective that is imparted in the analysis shared on the site.
+Mark serves in an advisory capacity to a Family Office, managing funds internationally.
 He is a Member of the Institute of Directors in Southern Africa and a Board and Exco member of the Investment Analysts Society of South Africa in which role he is responsible for the internationally prestigious Investment Analysts Journal.

 About Andrew Kinsey